 As the heat of summer begins to fade and fall starts to appear in Mississippi, the southern migration of ruby-throated hummingbirds for the winter is in full force.
 It’s a great opportunity to see hundreds of these tiny birds along the Mississippi Flyway.

 Held at the Strawberry Plains Audubon Center in Holly Springs, the Hummingbird Migration and Nature Celebration has a lot to offer.
-With highly entertaining educational presentations that often include live animals, hummingbird bandings, nature-themed arts-and-crafts vendors, kids’ games, and a native plant sale, you’re sure to find something to delight.
+With highly entertaining educational presentations that often include live animals, hummingbird bandings, nature-themed arts-and-crafts vendors, kids’ games, and a native plant sale, you’re sure to find something to delight at this nature festival.

 One of the premier nature festivals in the country, this event isn’t just for the bird lovers; anyone who loves the outdoors and nature will enjoy it.
 For nearly 20 years, visitors have come from all over to attend the Hummingbird Migration and Nature Celebration in Holly Springs.